Claude Desktop Extension

 - List calendars and accounts — see which calendars you have, whether they support events or tasks, and which account they belong to.

 - Search events and tasks — find items by keyword, date range, calendar, or any combination.
+Results include notes, URLs, and tags when present.

 - Check availability — see your free and busy time for any date range, filtered by calendar or working hours.